-Neuroblastoma is a type of solid tumor occurring in the nervous system.
+Neuroblastoma is a type of solid tumour, occurring in the nervous system.

 Cells make up all the tissues and organs in the human body.
-With cells are genetic material (DNA) which tell the cells what to do.
-DNA sends messages to cells telling them when to divide and when to die.
+Within cells are genetic material (DNA), which tell the cells what to do.
+DNA sends messages to the cells, telling them when to divide and when to die.
 Cancer occurs when DNA gives incorrect instructions to a cell.
 In a cancerous cell, the DNA is damaged.
 These cells grow uncontrollably, divide when they shouldn’t and live longer than they should.
-A lump of these cells is called a tumor.
-A tumor can be either: a) malignant (growing quickly and often spread) or b) benign (slow to grow and not spreading).
+A lump of these cells is called a tumour.
+A tumour can be either a) malignant (growing quickly and often spreading) or b) benign (slow to grow and not spreading).

-This type of tumour happens in developing cells of the sympathetic nervous system.
+This type of tumour grows in the developing cells of the sympathetic nervous system.
 This is the nerve system that transports messages throughout the body.
 All involuntary actions are performed by the sympathetic nervous system.
 This includes heart rate, dilating of the pupils, etc.

-When a young cell of the sympathetic nervous system mutates neuroblastoma occurs.
+When a young cell of the sympathetic nervous system mutates, neuroblastoma occurs.
 A young cell is called neuroblast.
-When this change occurs, the neuroblasts grow uncontrollably and create cancerous tumours.
+When this mutation occurs, the neuroblasts grow uncontrollably and create cancerous tumours.

 How Is Neuroblastoma Treated?

-Each cancer is treated differently, as is each individual case.
-Oncologists and specialists work with the parents to create a specific treatment plan for each case.
-Factors include: child’s age, the stage of cancer, child’s overall health, and risk group of the neuroblastoma.
-Risk group is indicated at high risk to, immediate or low risk, based on the likely hood that the cancer will come back or reoccur after treatment).
+Each child and cancer is treated differently.
+Oncologists and specialists work with the parents to create a specific treatment plan for each child.
+Factors include the child’s age, the stage of cancer, the child’s overall health and the risk group of the neuroblastoma.
+Risk group is indicated as high-risk, immediate or low risk, based on the likelihood of the cancer returning or reoccurring after treatment.

 Treatment options MAY* include one or more of the following: